Fleny113/EndpointMapper/README.md

 > though it is not recommended, the `Configure` method will be called for each endpoint mapped independently from if
 > it's a different function[^different-function], if it's is for the second / third / ... route of the
 > attribute[^multiple-routes] or if it's the same method with 2 different mapping attributes that map to different HTTP
-> methods[^different-attributes], all of there 3 cases mixes, so let's assume you have 2 method, each with 3
+> methods[^different-attributes], all of there 3 cases mixes, so let's assume you have 2 methods, each with 3
-> routes and 2 attribute, then the `Configure` will be called 12 times in total[^explanation-for-12-call].
+> routes and 2 attributes, then the `Configure` will be called 12 times in total[^explanation-for-12-call].
 >
 > To get more control on what configuration is applied where, you could split the endpoints in multiple files
 > or using one of the `Configure` overloads that gives information about the current endpoint that is being configured,
-> there are 3 overload in total, ignoring the base one, each one adds one information on top of the builder, the route,
+> there are 3 overloads in total, ignoring the base one.
+> Each one adds one information on top of the builder, the route,
 > the HTTP methods and finally the MethodInfo

 [^different-function]: example, you have 2 methods, `Handle` and `HandleButDifferent` and you map both with an